Stefano Braschi

 Stefano Braschi (born 6 June 1957 in Barberino di Mugello, Florence) is a retired Italian football referee.

-He is fluent in Italian, English and French.
+Career

-Braschi officiated in qualifying matches for the 1998 and 2002 World Cups, as well as a Euro 2000 preliminary match between Poland and Bulgaria.
+Domestically, Braschi officiated in two Coppa Italia finals in 1997 and 1999.
+At international level, Braschi officiated in qualifying matches for the 1998 and 2002 World Cups, as well as a Euro 2000 preliminary match between Poland and Bulgaria.
 He also served as a referee for major international club contests, taking charge of the 2000 UEFA Champions League Final, the 1998 UEFA Cup Winners' Cup Final, and two matches at the 2000 FIFA Club World Championship.

+Personal life

-He is married to his wife, Paola.
+Stefano Braschi is married to his wife, Paola.
 The pair have three adopted children.
+He is fluent in Italian, English and French.